The Lightning Rider

 The Lightning Rider is a 1924 American silent Western film directed by Lloyd Ingraham and featuring Harry Carey.
 Prints of The Lightning Rider are held in the collections of the Museum of Modern Art in New York City and Cinémathèque Française in Paris.

 Plot

 The bandit Ramon Gonzales, operating as "the Black Mask," begins terrorizing the town of Caliboro, California, near the Mexico–United States border.
-After the local parish priest entrusts Sheriff Alvarez with church money, the Black Mask steals it, kills Alvarez, and frames Deputy Sherrif Philip Morgan.
+After the local parish priest entrusts Sheriff Alvarez with church money, the Black Mask steals it, kills Alvarez, and frames Deputy Sheriff Philip Morgan.
 Morgan tries to catch the real villain with a plan that involves disguising himself as the Black Mask, but he is discovered and nearly lynched.
 Morgan is saved when Gonzalez's girlfriend Claire Grayson betrays him, and once freed Morgan successfully proposes to Alvarez's daughter Patricia.